Menu

 Current gas supply situation

-As an operator of critical gas supply infrastructure, we would like to inform you about the current situation.
+As an operator of critical infrastructure, we provide information on the supply situation.

 Suche